max-mapper/menubar/README.md

 - `showDockIcon` (default false) - Configure the visibility of the application dock icon.
 - `showOnRightClick` (default false) - Show the window on 'right-click' event instead of regular 'click'

-## events
+## Events

-the return value of the menubar constructor is an event emitter
+The return value of the menubar constructor is an event emitter:

 - `ready` - when the app has been created and initialized
 - `create-window` - the line before new BrowserWindow is called